Jeff Kampersal: Penn State University

 On June 1, 2017, Kampersal was named the head coach at Penn State, becoming the second head coach in program history.

 During the 2020–21 season, he led the Nittany Lions to a 16–3–2 record, and their first regular season championship in program history.
 They also received their first top-ten national ranking in both the USCHO.com and USA Today/USA Hockey Magazine polls.
 During the 2022–23 season, he led the Nittany Lions to a 27–9–2 record, their first College Hockey America (CHA) tournament championship and first NCAA tournament appearance in program history.
 He was subsequently named CHA Coach of the Year and a finalist for AHCA Coach of the Year.

 During the 2023–24 season, he led the Nittany Lions to a 22–13–3 record, their second consecutive CHA tournament championship and NCAA tournament appearance.
 Following the season he was named the CHA Coach of the Year for the third time in his career.
-During the 2024–25 season, he led the Nittany Lions to a 31–6–1, the Atlantic Hockey America (AHA) tournament championship, and their third consecutive NCAA tournament appearance.
+During the 2024–25 season, he led the Nittany Lions to a 31–6–1 record, the Atlantic Hockey America (AHA) tournament championship, and their third consecutive NCAA tournament appearance.
 Their 31 wins marks a single-season program record.
 Following the season he was named the AHA Coach of the Year, his third consecutive coach of the year award.

+During the 2025–26 season, he led the Nittany Lions to a 33–6–0 record, the AHA tournament championship, and their fourth consecutive NCAA tournament appearance.
+Their 33 wins set a new single-season program record.
+During the regional final of the 2026 NCAA tournament against Connecticut, Penn State earned their first NCAA women's ice hockey tournament win, and advanced to the Frozen Four for the first time in program history.
+Following the season he was named the AHA Coach of the Year, his fourth consecutive coach of the year award.
+He was also named the AHCA Coach of the Year.